mattheww/gomill/gomill_docs/settings.rst

 The following settings describe how a particular game is to be played.

-They are not all used in every competition type, and may be specified in some other way than a top level control file setting; see the page for a particular competition type for details.
+They are not all used in every competition type, and may be specified in some other way than a top level control file setting; see the page documenting a particular competition type for details.

 .. setting:: board_size